5353Vinamra/VSDSquadron-FPGA-Mini-board/Part 3 Task given through Gmail.md

 Expand or Collapse
   </summary>

-**1. Access the PCF file from the provided link: https://github.com/thesourcerer8/VSDSquadron_FM/blob/main/led_blue/VSDSquadronFM.pcf**
+**1. Access the PCF file from the provided link: [PCF File](https://github.com/5353Vinamra/VSDSquadron-FPGA-Mini-board/blob/main/Necessary%20files%20for%20RGB%20blink/RGB%20Blink.pcf)**

 **Understand the pin assignments from the PCF file:**